Daria Usacheva: 2021–22 season: Senior international debut

 Usacheva debuted her programs for the Olympic season along with her fellow Russian national team members at the 2021 Russian test skate event in September.
 She mentioned in an interview with Channel One Russia at the event that she'd suffered a minor injury two weeks before that affected her preparation for the season, as well as her work towards attaining a triple Axel.

 Due to travel restrictions caused by the COVID-19 pandemic, there was some concern over whether or not Usacheva and several of her compatriots would be able to obtain travel visas to the United States in a timely enough manner to compete at the first Grand Prix event of the season, the 2021 Skate America.
 Fortunately, she and the rest of the Russian delegation were able to obtain proper documentation two weeks ahead of the event in order to attend.

 At Skate America, Usacheva's senior international debut, she cleanly skated her short program to score a new personal best and place second in the segment behind training-mate Alexandra Trusova.
 In the free skate, Usacheva struggled technically in the latter half of the program and fell to fourth in the segment, but her lead from the short was enough to keep her on the podium with the silver medal overall behind Trusova and ahead of South Korean competitor You Young.
 Usacheva entered her second Grand Prix, the 2021 NHK Trophy, as one of the favorites for the gold medal following Trusova's withdrawal due to injury.
 However, in the warm-up for the short program she injured herself while attempting a triple flip, and was forced to withdraw from the event as well.
 Match TV initially reported that she was suffering from a hip fracture, but in subsequent Russian Figure Skating Federation announced that Usacheva suffered detachment of the ligament of one of the internal muscles of the right upper leg in the growth zone of the femur and that was not considered to be a long-term problem.
 Nevertheless, the injury prevented Usacheva from competing at the 2022 Russian Championships in December.
 She returned to training in March 2022.

+Usacheva announced her retirement from competitive figure skating on 7 September 2023.